 Beyond the ordinary

 The 30 tropical islands of Ogasawara are designated a World Natural Heritage area yet, due to their remote and relatively inaccessible location a thousand kilometres from Tokyo, they remain a hidden gem.
 Only two of the islands are inhabited and they can only be reached by boat.
-The trip takes 25 hours so it is not for the faint hearted.
+The trip takes 25 hours so it is not for the faint-hearted.
 That said, these far-flung islands are a haven for wildlife, from whales and turtles to endemic birds and insects as well as offering some wonderful diving opportunities - a truly off the beaten track part of the world.

 It takes a lifetime to become an expert on Japan and none of us would claim that distinction.
-However Paul and Charlie have explored most of the islands between them and Paul, in particular, has ventured into many of the less visited areas.
+However Paul and Clare have explored many of the islands between them and Paul, in particular, has ventured into many of the less visited areas.
 They have sampled all kinds of transport, accommodation and food and can create simple or highly complex holidays to Japan to suit all your requirements.